-Once I passed the gate the first thing that caught my eye was a fearsome brazen bull.
-That is a torture device in the form of a bull made from bronze and big enough to “accommodate” a person.
-After the poor man was locked in the bull, a fire was lit under it until the victim was roasted to death.
+Once I passed the gate, the first thing that caught my eye was a fearsome brazen bull.
+This is a torture device in the form of a bull, made from bronze and big enough to “accommodate” a person.
+After the poor man was locked in the bull, a fire was lit under it, and eventually the victim was roasted to death.
 The time I visited there was an exhibition for torturing devices.

 Regular tours are held every hour and a guide will walk you through the interior which is as impressive as the exterior with full furnished rooms and of course Palffy’s famous art collection which is worth seeing.
 Another area of great interest is the castle’s dungeon.
 A great cave deep in the guts of the castle where the only natural light is coming from the lid of a well, several meters above your head.

 Working hours are :